akeneo/pim-helpcenter/content/updates/2020-09/2-New-features-for-the-rules-engine.md

 We introduced a new property for rules: an enabled/disabled status.
 This new status allows you to easily activate or deactivate your rules.
 For example, if the creation/edition of the rule is not finished yet, setting its status to "disabled" will pause the automatic execution of the rule.
-Once the rule is ready, you just have to enable it to let it be executed!
+Once the rule is ready, you just have to enable it to let it run!

 ![Define a status for your rules](../img/Rules_Status.png)